-- 14.1.11 Organizations that are no longer operating at the time of cheque issuance are not eligible to receive a grant cheque nor have the cheque directed to another organization. - 14.1.12 Public Amusement Raffle Licensees, licensed pursuant to section 207(1)(d) of the Criminal Code, are not eligible for the charitable gaming grant.
-Organizations conducting Public Amusement Raffles are not considered charitable. - 14.1.13 Transfer of grant to another charity:
+- 15.1.11.
+SLGA has the authority to withhold, cancel, or request recovery of charitable gaming grants in the event of non-compliance with the Act, Regulations, or Terms and Conditions of a gaming licence. - 15.1.12.
+Organizations that are no longer operating at the time of cheque issuance are not eligible to receive a grant cheque nor have the cheque directed to another organization. - 15.1.13.
+Public Amusement Raffle Licensees, licensed pursuant to section 207(1)(d) of the Criminal Code, are not eligible for the charitable gaming grant.
+Organizations conducting Public Amusement Raffles are not considered charitable. - 15.1.14.
+Transfer of grant to another charity:

 The Charitable Gaming Grant Program was developed to supplement the income earned by charities through their charitable gaming efforts in a declining market.
-As such, Charitable Gaming Grant payments are generally not transferable to other organizations.
+As such, charitable gaming grant payments are generally not transferable to other organizations.

-However, in the case where an organization eligible for a grant payment (known as the Licensee) will cease to exist by the time the payment is made, SLGA may consider transferring the payment to another organization (known as the Transferee) under the following circumstances:
+However, in the case where an organization eligible for a grant payment (known as the Licensee) will cease to exist by the time the payment is made, SLGA may consider transferring the payment to another organization (known as the transferee) under the following circumstances:

-- The Transferee has, as its main objective, a charitable purpose similar to that for which the Licensee was fundraising through charitable gaming. - The Licensee has, prior to dissolution, passed a resolution in accordance with its bylaws transferring assets and/or future revenue (grant or otherwise) to the Transferee. - The Licensee makes a written request to SLGA to transfer any future grant payments to the Transferee, including the organization's name, mailing address, charitable purpose, and a copy of the resolution authorizing the transfer.
+- The transferee has, as its main objective, a charitable purpose similar to that for which the Licensee was fundraising through charitable gaming. - The licensee has, prior to dissolution, passed a resolution in accordance with its bylaws transferring assets and/or future revenue (grant or otherwise) to the Transferee. - The licensee makes a written request to SLGA to transfer any future grant payments to the transferee, including the organization's name, mailing address, charitable purpose, and a copy of the resolution authorizing the transfer.

 If these conditions are not met, the grant funds will not be transferred but will revert to the Government of Saskatchewan instead.
-Regardless of whether the funds are to be transferred or not, the Licensee must return any grant cheques issued after dissolution to SLGA to be voided.
+Regardless of whether the funds are to be transferred or not, the licensee must return any grant cheques issued after dissolution to SLGA to be voided.

-14.1.14 Effective April 1, 2013, charitable gaming licensees with net proceeds of less than \$100,000 per licence that have not submitted the required financial reports within six (6) months following the expiration of their licence will no longer be eligible to receive a grant on that licence's activity.
+- 15.1.15.
+Effective April 1, 2013, charitable gaming licensees with net proceeds of less than \$100,000 per licence that have not submitted the required financial reports within six (6) months following the expiration of their licence will no longer be eligible to receive a grant on that licence's activity. - 15.1.16.
 Charitable gaming licensees with net proceeds of more than \$100,000 who are required to submit audited financial reports on that charitable gaming activity will have eighteen (18) months from the expiration of their licence to submit the required audited financial statements in order to be eligible for a grant.
 If both the financial report and audited financial statements are not received within eighteen (18) months, the licensee will no longer be eligible to receive the grant.

+15.1.17.
 SLGA may, at its discretion, recognize exceptional circumstances and allow an extension of these requirements if requested by the charity.
 Adequate rationale would need to formally be provided in writing for SLGA's consideration.

-15. Terms and Conditions
+16. Terms and Conditions